ARVR in Automotive Industry

 Engineers could make use of VR glasses to reach out to experts for assistance.
 Similarly, the maintenance staff could make improved decisions by consulting with inexperienced technicians.

-4. Virtual driving lessons
+4. Virtual Driving Lessons

 VR driving simulators are rapidly being adopted by many companies or organizations in order to reduce the number of mishaps or accidents on the roads.